So you’ve tried everything but can’t get rid of drain flies.

 - it prepares the terrain for (bio)chemical cleaning

-- it deprives the larvae of food by removing organic matter
+- it deprives the drain fly larvae of food by removing organic matter

 By eliminating organic material and sludge, pipes and drains stop being ideal breeding sites for the upcoming generations.